Emerson/ember-form-master-2000/README.md

 ### Major Customizations

 Sometimes you'll want to _really_ customize things.
 In this case you can leverage the power of Ember-CLI and simply override the default templates provided by Ember-Form-Master-2000.
+These are all defined [here](https://github.com/Emerson/ember-form-master-2000/tree/master/app/templates/components/ember-form-master-2000).
+In simple terms, create a folder in your host application `templates/components/ember-form-master-2000/`, copy over the existing templates from this project, and modify to your liking.

 ### Demo App